kkfyuen/SDSS/README.md

 Cite this work:

-KKF.Yuen, Towards a Hybrid Approach of Cognitive Pairwise Comparison and Deep Learning for Astronomical Objects Classification using Sloan
+KKF.Yuen (n.d.), Towards a Hybrid Approach of Cognitive Pairwise Comparison and Deep Learning for Astronomical Objects Classification using Sloan
-Digital Sky Survey Data, under review, 2021.
+Digital Sky Survey Data, under review.